Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 3. Send payment reminders that are personalized and automated

 If you’re automating emails, you may worry they’ll come across as too stiff or impersonal.
-But, you can easily have the best of both worlds with reminders that are both personalized and automated, so they still take work off your plate.
+But you can easily have the best of both worlds with friendly reminders that are both personalized and automated.

 Try an email system or automation software that lets you incorporate your brand.
 With HoneyBook, for example, you can implement your personal email signature and branded headers.

-When you’re setting up your payment reminders, write in your natural voice and tone.
-Personalization doesn’t have to mean every single email is unique; it just means you’re still adding your personal touch while relying on automation.
-You want your emails to be assertive and informative, but to still sound like you.
+When you’re setting up your payment reminders, write in your natural voice with a professional tone.
+Personalization doesn’t have to mean every single follow-up email is unique; it just means you’re still adding your personal touch while relying on automation.
+You want your emails to be assertive and informative but it still sounds like you.

-If you’re still worried, you can choose to approve your automated reminders before they send.
+If you’re still worried, you can choose to approve your automated reminders before they are sent.
 You’ll get a notification that they’re ready to go, giving you the time to update them with any specific details for your client.

 4. Offer multiple payment options